valentin-dlack/livechat-obs/README.md

-# RawChat
+# RawChat 🔈

-RawChat is a simple chat application that allows users to communicate in real-time using an overlay on OBS linked to Discord.
+RawChat is a simple application that allows users to communicate in real-time using an overlay on OBS linked to Discord.
+Inspired by Cacabox's Livechat, demo available [here](https://www.youtube.com/watch?v=Qs4zvCv1Ir8).

 ## Installation